eliaskempf/ideal_words/README.md

 ## Scalability

 For small numbers of factors and/or small datasets, computing ideal words is really fast.
-The [example](examples/clip_vit_large_14.py) from the previous section computes ideal words using a CLIP ViT-L-14 model on two datasets and runs in less than a minute on a recently modern GPU.
+The [example](examples/clip_vit_large_14.py) from the previous section computes ideal words using a CLIP ViT-L-14 model on two datasets and runs in less than a minute on a reasonably modern GPU.

 However, the approach does not scale well with an increasing number of factors.
 The computational complexity is at least exponential in the number of factors $\mathcal{\Omega}(\vert\mathcal{Z_1}\vert \times \dots \times \vert\mathcal{Z_k}\vert)$.